This post may contain affiliate links and ads. Read our disclosure policy here.

 - Beat the cream cheese together with the powdered sugar until smooth.
 Stir in the whipped topping.

 - Spread frosting mixture evenly over the crust.

-- You can make the glaze while the crust is still cooling.
+- OPTIONAL: Glaze to keep the bananas from browning.
+(Great option if you are making this recipe a few hours before serving.)
+You can make the glaze while the crust is still cooling.
 I let the glaze cool completely before I brushed it over the fruit so that the bananas did not turn brown from the heat.